Dr. Miranda Gensler D.A.O.M, M.Ac.O.M, L.Ac

 A pivotal experience in the DAOM program was my other 60-hour externship, Whitfield Reeves’s accredited Sports Medicine Apprenticeship program.
 Whitfield Reeves, is a renowned practitioner & educator who has been treating athletes and teaching orthopedic based acupuncture for over 30 years.
 Utilizing the advanced orthopedic anatomical based acupuncture skill set I learned from Whit, combined with traditional Chinese medicine (TCM), I started seeing improved clinical results in the treatment of pain and injuries, this was very exciting to me!

 Upon completion of my capstone utilizing acupuncture for end-of-life care, I graduated from OCOM’s 1,221 hours (551 didactic hours and 670 clinical hours) accredited two-academic-year doctoral degree program in 2015.

 My desire to help people be free of constriction and move freely, has inspired me to continue my studies in orthopedic based acupuncture.
-In 2016 I enrolled in Matt Callison’s year long Sport’s Medicine Acupuncture Certification Program.
+In 2017 I enrolled in Matt Callison’s year long Sport’s Medicine Acupuncture Certification Program.
 Matt is one of the world’s premier sport’s medicine acupuncturists & teachers.
 This course offers an in-depth examination of human anatomy, postural imbalances, injuries and movement patterns of the spine, neck, shoulder, hips, low back and extremities.
 Diagnose and treatment for orthopedic conditions is also taught using advanced myofascial release techniques, exercises & anatomical based acupuncture.
-In April of 2018 I will have completed the Sport’s Medicine Acupuncture Certification Program.
+In April of 2018, I completed the Sport’s Medicine Acupuncture Certification Program.